Iowa Land Value · FAQ

 Who should I contact if I have questions regarding the survey or land value in general?

-Dr. Wendong Zhang, an assistant professor of Economics and extension economist at Iowa State University, is lead researcher of the ISU Land Value Survey.
-For questions regarding the survey and land value in general, please feel free to contact Dr. Zhang at email@example.com or call the office at 515-294-2536.
+Dr. Wendong Zhang, an associate professor of Economics and extension economist at Iowa State University, is lead researcher of the ISU Land Value Survey.
+For questions regarding the survey and land value in general, please feel free to contact Dr. Zhang at firstname.lastname@example.org or call the office at 515-294-2536.

 Why do farmland value and the survey matter?